WilvdMerwe/NorthwindStoredProcedure/README.md

 # Northwind Stored Procedure
 ## Northwind Database Setup
 Open the **instnwnd.sql** file with SQL Server Management Studio and run the script.

-You should have a Northwind database instance now.
+After running the script successfully, refresh Databases and you should see a Northwind database instance appear.